-- 3.1 The powers of the Trust are set out in the 2006 Act. - 3.2 All the powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 3.3 Subject to paragraph 3.4 below, any of these powers may be delegated to a committee of directors or to an executive director. - 3.4 Where the Trust is exercising the functions of the managers referred to in Section 23 of the Mental Health Act 1983 (as amended), those functions may be exercised by any three or more persons authorised by the Board of Directors, each of whom must be neither an Executive Director of the Board of Directors nor an employee of the Trust.
+- 3.1 The powers of the Trust are set out in the 2006 Act. - 3.2 All the powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 3.3 Subject to paragraph 3.4 below, any of these powers may be delegated to a committee of directors or to an executive director. - 3.4 Where the Trust is exercising the functions of the managers referred to in s.23 of the Mental Health Act 1983 (as amended), those functions may be exercised by any three or more persons authorised by the Board of Directors, each of whom must be neither an Executive Director of the Board of